 Brought to you by Barker College

-As is Barker College’s custom, we were delighted to welcome back our Distinguished Achievers from the Class of 2020, recognising their outstanding results at a special school assembly on February 17.
+As is the school’s custom, Barker was delighted to welcome back our high achieving students from the Class of 2021, recognising their outstanding results and contributions at a special school assembly.

-Speaking at the assembly, Head of Barker College, Mr Phillip Heath, acknowledged the many demands that were placed on the Class of 2020, yet despite the challenges, this cohort achieved some remarkable results.
+Speaking at the assembly, Head of Barker College, Mr Phillip Heath, acknowledged the many additional demands that were placed on the Class of 2021, yet despite the challenges, this cohort achieved some remarkable results.

 “This group of students have set a very high standard for what can be achieved by the rest of us,” Mr Heath said.
 “The Class of 2021 managed and surpassed the challenges presented to them and we are delighted and proud that 200 students in this cohort received early entry offers and almost all students received their first choice in the UAC process.”

 In his address to the Class of 2022 at the Assembly, 2021 Vice School Captain Harry Breden congratulated his peers and shared some of his wisdom with the current Year 12s.

 “Now that lockdowns are looking like a thing of the past, I hope that you will have a relatively normal Year 12,” Harry said.